 A large study from the National Cancer Institute (NCI) has recently indicated that long-term use of ERT may be associated with a slight increase in the risk of ovarian cancer, especially if it is taken for 10 years or more.
 It is not yet clear whether HRT has a similar risk.

 Whether estrogen alone (ERT) carries the same risks is unclear.
-The ERT portion of the WHI study is still being conducted, with an expected conclusion in 2005.
 Other smaller studies have found that ERT may provide some cardiovascular benefits.
 However, because of the risk of uterine cancer, women with an intact uterus should not take estrogen alone.

 Coburn Hobar, MD